How many photons are produced in a laser pulse?

 The real question then is how to find the pulse’s energy and the photon’s energy.

-Finding the individual photon energy is actually as simple as finding its wavelength, thanks to the formula E = hc/λ, where h is Planck’s constant, c is the speed of light, and λ is the photon wavelength.
+(Where h is Planck’s constant, c is the speed of light, ν is the photon frequency, and λ is the photon wavelength.)

 Gentec-EO's high-accuracy laser beam measurement instruments help engineers, scientists and technicians in all sorts of laser applications from the factory to the hospital, laboratory and research center.
 Learn about our solutions for these measurement types:

-In 2021, HiLASE Centre broke the world record for high average power from a high-energy laser.
+In 2021, HiLASE Centre broke the world record for the highest average power from a high-energy laser.
 Using a Gentec-EO detector, the team determined that each pulse packed 145 Joules of energy!
 Knowing that the wavelength of this laser is 1030 nm, let’s find out how many photons are in one pulse.

 First, we find the energy of one 1030 nm photon using E = hc/λ: